cozy/cozy-stack/docs/permissions.md

 # Permissions

+## When the permissions are used?

+The permissions are used when a request is made to cozy stack.
+It allows to let the owner of the cozy instance controls the access to her data, files and actions on them.
+The permissions are given in several contexts.
+Let's see them!

+### Client-side apps

+When the user installs a new client-side app, she is asked to accept an initial set of permissions for this app.
+This set of permissions is described in the manifest of the app.

+Later, the application can gain more permissions via the intents and optional permissions.
+See below for more details.

+When the authentified user access a client-side app, the app receives a token from the stack that can be used in later requests to the stack as a proof of the permissions it owns.

+### External apps via OAuth2

+An external application can ask for permissions via the OAuth2 dance, and use them later with the access token.
+The permissions are in the `scope` parameter.

+### Sharing with other users

+The owner of a cozy instance can share some documents and files with other users.
+It can be done in two ways:

+- If the other user also has a cozy, it can be a cozy-to-cozy sharing.
+- Else, the owner can give to him a link with a code.

 ## What is a permission?

 A permission gives the right for a request having it to do something on the